EducationMoney.com Homepage

 ELIGIBILITY REQUIREMENTS:

-Beneficiary Eligibility: Undergraduate students that are U.S. citizens or eligible noncitizens and meet financial need criteria.
+Beneficiary Eligibility: Undergraduate students and students pursuing a teaching certificate that are U.S. citizens or eligible noncitizens and meet financial need criteria.
 Students must be: regular students in an eligible program and enrolled in institutions of higher education, making satisfactory academic progress.
 Incarcerated students, except those incarcerated in local penal facilities, are ineligible.
 Students must sign a statement of educational purpose, not owe a refund on a Title IV grant, and not be in default on a Title IV loan.
 Eligible males that are at least 18 years old and born after December 31, 1959, can receive aid only if they have registered with the Selective Service.

-Credentials/Documentation: This program is excluded from coverage under OMB Circular No. A-87.
+Credentials/Documentation: No Credentials or documentation are required.
+This program is excluded from coverage under OMB Circular No. A-87.

 back to top